-60 Article 21 - Requirements relating to standardisation The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
-Any change in the priorities of payments which will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay.
-STS criteria 60.
+60 Legislative text Article 21 - Requirements relating to standardisation nentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
+Any change nts which will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay. ĺ STS criteria 60.
 The transaction documentation shall clearly specify the obligation to report such events.
 Verified?
-Yes PCS Comment • Obligation to report Condition 13 - see page 116 and last sentence of condition 10, on page 115.
-PCS has reviewed the relevant documents to satisfy itself that these criteria are met.
-EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines
+Yes PCS Comment See section Compliance with STS Requirements, paragraph (u) EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines